 - Mix all rub ingredients together before rubbing the mixture onto your pork.

-- Sear tenderloin in oil in a large skillet or dutch oven on medium-high heat.
+- Sear tenderloin in oil in a large cast iron skillet or dutch oven on medium heat.
 Remove from the pan.

-- Sear veggies and allow them to caramelize.
-Season to taste.
+- Sear potatoes, sweet potatoes and onion slices and allow them to caramelize.
+Season to taste with salt and black pepper.

 - Add apples to the pan and toss, pushing veggies and apples to the sides.